Five themes of geography: Location

 Every site on Earth has a unique absolute location, which can be identified with a reference grid (such as latitude and longitude).
 Maps and globes can be used to find location and can also be used to convey other types of geographical information.
 Map projections are used to represent the three-dimensional Earth on a two-dimensional map.
-The earth's position relative to the sun affects climate, seasons, and time zones.
-Location as a theme helps teachers to demonstrate to students that we have to know and be able to explain where something is before it can be examined geographically.
+The Earth's position relative to the Sun affects climate, seasons, and time zones.
+Location as a theme helps teachers to demonstrate to students that observers have to know and be able to explain where something is before it can be examined geographically.
 It allows the examination of spatial relationships using spatial ideas such as distance, direction, adjacency, proximity, and enclosure.

 Place

 A place is an area that is defined by everything in it.
 It differs from location in that a place is conditions and features, and location is a position in space.
 Places have physical characteristics, such as landforms and plant and animal life, as well as human characteristics, such as economic activities and languages.
 All places have features that give them personality and distinguish them from other places.
 It is a combination of the “features, perceptions, and activities that occur in a given location".